Frequently Asked Questions

 Once you've signed up, you'll receive regular emails tailored to your stage of pregnancy or child's age.
 They cover a range of topics, including your baby's development, preparing for labour, coping with sleepless nights, looking after your own health, choosing childcare, making sure you get the benefits you're entitled to, and who's there to support you.

-The emails link to trusted, regularly updated sources of NHS-accredited health information, such as the pregnancy and baby guide on NHS Choices and also link to other useful sources of information about parenting, money and rights.
-The NHS Choices guide was originally based on the Department of Health's Pregnancy and Birth to Five books.
+The emails link to trusted, regularly updated sources of NHS-accredited health information, such as the pregnancy and baby guide on the NHS website and also link to other useful sources of information about parenting, money and rights.

 Yes, we welcome all feedback.
 Simply email us to tell us what you think of the emails.